 The rest of the paper is organized as follows.
-Section \ref{SEC-2} introduces the FIVAR-It\^o model, based on the high-dimensional factor-based It\^{o} diffusion process, and investigates its properties.
+Section \ref{SEC-2} introduces the FIVAR model, based on the high-dimensional factor-based It\^{o} diffusion process, and investigates its properties.
 Section \ref{SEC-3} proposes the robust parameter estimation method for a high-dimensional VAR model with heavy-tailedness and establishes its concentration properties.
 In Section \ref{SEC-4}, we apply the proposed estimator to large volatility matrix prediction.
 In Section \ref{SEC-5}, we conduct a simulation study to check the finite sample performance of the proposed estimator and apply the estimation method to high-frequency trading data.
-The conclusion is presented in Section \ref{SEC-6}, and we collect the proofs in the Appendix.
+The conclusion is presented in Section \ref{SEC-6}, and the technical proofs and miscellaneous materials are presented in the Appendix.